Antaeus: Family

-In Greek sources, he was the half-giant son of Poseidon and Gaia, who lived in the interior desert of Libya.
+In Greek sources, he was the son of Poseidon and Gaia, who lived in the interior desert of Libya.
 His wife was the goddess Tinge, for whom it was claimed that the city of Tangier in Morocco was named (though it could be the other way around), and he had a daughter named Alceis or Barce.
 Another daughter, Iphinoe, consorted with Heracles.

 Mythology

 Antaeus would challenge all passers-by to wrestling matches and remained invincible as long as he remained in contact with his mother, the earth.
 As Greek wrestling, like its modern equivalent, typically attempted to force opponents to the ground, he always won, killing his opponents.
 He built a temple to his father using their skulls.
 Antaeus fought Heracles as he was on his way to the Garden of Hesperides as his 11th Labour.
 Heracles realized that he could not beat Antaeus by throwing or pinning him.
 Instead, he held him aloft and then crushed him to death in a bear hug.

 The contest between Heracles and Antaeus was a favored subject in ancient and Renaissance sculpture.